Job execution

 Values may come from (by order of preference):

-- The stems, targets, deps, resources, side targets and side deps, as named in their respective dict.
+job_namethat contain the official job name, as specified by thejob_namerule attribute (the first target by default).- The stems, targets, deps, resources, side targets and side deps, as named in their respective

 - Any value in the module globals.